TheDataStation/solo/README.md

    To try the application, follow the steps,

 ### 5.1.
 Start web server
-   run the script with the dataset chicago_open
+   run the script with the dataset "chicago_open"
    ```   bash
    ./run_server.sh chicago_open
    ```